 Section 9-3.
 Employees may also use an anonymous reporting system to submit a complaint alleging violation of this Ordinance.
 This reporting system allows employees to report complaints through a third party who will document and submit the complaint to the Ethics Advisor anonymously.
 Employees will be provided with updates regarding the investigation and ultimate resolution of the complaint through a website maintained by the third party.
-Information regarding this system will be provided by the County through regular employee communication websites, bulletin boards, emails, and memorandums, as deemed appropriate.
+Updates may also be provided through the website on an anonymous basis by providing the complaining employee with a personal identification code.
+Information regarding this system will be provided by the County through regular employee communication web-sites, bulletin boards, emails, and memorandums, as deemed appropriate.